Variational matrix product states for combinatorial optimization: Quantum-inspired iterated local search (QiILS)

-\textit{QiILS}---To approximate the ground state of the Ising Hamiltonian within the MPS framework, we employ techniques inspired by ILS~\cite{LoMaSt19} and quantum annealing~\cite{KaNi98, FaEtAl00, DaCh08, AlLi18, HaEtAl20}.
+To approximate the ground state of the Ising Hamiltonian within the MPS framework, we employ techniques inspired by ILS~\cite{LoMaSt19} and quantum annealing~\cite{KaNi98, FaEtAl00, DaCh08, AlLi18, HaEtAl20}.
 In particular, we consider an interpolation between the initial Hamiltonian $H_\text{i} = -\sum_{j=1}^n \sigma_j^X$ with Pauli-$X$ operator $\sigma^X$ and the problem Hamiltonian:

 Using the Hamiltonian of Eq.~\eqref{eq:adiab} at a fixed value of $\lambda$, we perform an iterative procedure indexed by $\iota$, where each iteration consists of a DMRG optimization followed by a perturbation step, in analogy with ILS.
 Starting from a randomly initialized MPS with bond dimension $\chi$, we perform DMRG sweeps at the chosen $\lambda$ until convergence.
 Once converged, we generate a spin configuration (bitstring solution) $\mathbf{b}$ according to the probability distribution encoded in the MPS.
-The configuration is constructed sequentially by selecting, at each site, the spin value most probable given the previously chosen spins --- a greedy procedure similar to that used in~\cite{SrEtAl22, ChEtAl22}.
+The configuration is constructed sequentially by selecting, at each site, the spin value most probable given the previously chosen spins --- a greedy procedure similar to that used in Refs.~\cite{SrEtAl22, ChEtAl22}.
 We evaluate the corresponding energy with respect to the spin Hamiltonian $H_\text{f}$ and keep the bitstring if it yields the lowest energy found so far.

 To enable further progress and prevent the DMRG optimization from reconverging to the same local minimum, we perturb the converged MPS by randomly applying $\sigma^X$ operators to a fraction $p$ of the spins, where $p$ denotes the perturbation strength.
+This is realized by randomly selecting a fraction $p$ of the MPS tensors one after another and, for each selected tensor at site $j$, by assigning

+where $\neg 0 = 1$ and $\neg 1 = 0$.
 The perturbed state then serves as the initial condition for iteration $\iota+1$, and the process is repeated.
+A more detailed description of the MPS algorithms is given in Appendix~\ref{app:QiILSUsingMPS}.

 In all figures, we report the best energy obtained up to iteration $\iota$.

 In Fig.~\ref{fig:2}(a), we assess the performance of QiILS as a function of $\lambda$, using a fixed perturbation value and the two bond dimensions $\chi = 1$ and $2$.
 For nearly all values of $\lambda$, the performance systematically improves with both the iteration index $\iota$ and the bond dimension $\chi$.
 Significant improvements over the traditional ILS baseline $(\lambda = 1 = \chi)$ appear when $\lambda \neq 1$.